GIScience/climate-action-land-consumption/README.md

  1. The `expected_info_output` fixture is quite easy to write: simply declare an `Info` element.
 Have a look at the classes source code to see all required attributes.
-Make sure you add the icon and bibliography files to your repository.
+Make sure you add the referenced files to your repository.
 The list of concerns is limited on purpose to have a curated set of keywords.
 If you feel that your plugin would benefit from an extension of that list, feel free to contact the CA team or create a MR in the [climatoology](https://gitlab.gistools.geog.uni-heidelberg.de/climate-action/climatoology) repository.